Colin Morrison: Associations and memberships

+Awards and accolades

+In 2016, Morrison was honoured in the Folio:100 in the US.
+The citation read: "Colin Morrison uses his authoritative and entertaining voice to critique the media industry.
+He is an insightful and entertaining mind in a wobbly industry, and Flashes & Flames serves as a forceful watchdog."

+As a recognition of his work in children's charities and media, Morrison was awarded an OBE in the 2018 New Year Honours.
+Six years later, he was awarded a CBE in the 2024 New Year Honours.

 Philanthropy

-Morrison was the longest-serving chairman in the 189-year history of the Royal National Children's Foundation (patron: The Princess Royal), of which he was formerly a beneficiary.
-In this role, during 2001–1016, Morrison campaigned for government to learn the lessons of the charity's work and what the UK's state and independent boarding schools can do to help transform the life prospects of vulnerable children.
+Based on his own experience, Morrison understands the impact of education and how it can give a chance for better life to children from underprivileged families.
+Morrison was the longest-serving chairman in the 189-year history of the Royal National Children's Foundation, of which he was formerly a beneficiary.
+In this role, during 2001–2016, Morrison campaigned for the government to learn the lessons of the charity's work and what the UK's state and independent boarding schools can do to help transform the life prospects of vulnerable children.